 We also find similar bias in hashtags used for the show.
-In order to fetch the hashtags displayed on the screen, we sampled a frame every 30 seconds and extracted text from it using EasyOCR~\cite{githubGitHubJaidedAIEasyOCR}.
+To fetch the hashtags displayed on the screen, we sampled a frame every 30 seconds and extracted text using EasyOCR~\cite{githubGitHubJaidedAIEasyOCR}.
 The text corresponding to the hashtags was extracted using a regular expression.
-We see a clear pattern in how the hashtags are chosen: while criticisms of the BJP tend to be issue-specific and nuanced, criticisms of the Opposition are more likely to be sweeping and derogatory, contributing to a broader narrative that could potentially influence public perception.
+We see a clear pattern in how the hashtags are chosen: while criticisms of the ruling party tend to be issue-specific and nuanced, criticisms of the Opposition are likely to be sweeping and derogatory, contributing to a narrative that could potentially influence public perception.

-For debates that are critical of the BJP, the hashtags tend to be issue-centric rather than party-centric.
-For example, hashtags like \#WillYogiSackMLA, and \#YogiWakeUp are focused on individual incidents or politicians and don't necessarily indict the BJP as a whole.
+In debates critical of the ruling party, the hashtags tend to be issue-centric rather than party-centric.
+For example, hashtags like \#WillYogiSackMLA, and \#YogiWakeUp focus on individual incidents or politicians and don't necessarily indict the ruling party as a whole.
 On the contrary, hashtags targeting the Opposition often portray them as either against the country or as disorganized and ineffective.
-Examples include \#CongInsultsDemocracy and \#RahulMocksForces, where the use of `Cong' (an abbreviation for Congress) implies that the entire party, represented by its President Rahul Gandhi, is undermining democratic values or the armed forces.
+Examples include \#CongInsultsDemocracy and \#RahulMocksForces, where the use of `Cong' (an abbreviation for the main opposition party) implies that the entire party is undermining democratic values or the armed forces.
 Further, hashtags like \#MamataLosesGrip or \#MayaDumpsCong indicate that the opposition parties are fractious and unreliable.
-The full list of hashtags used in our analysis are shown in Table \ref{tab:hashtag_bias} in the Appendix.
+The full list of hashtags used in our analysis is shown in Appendix \ref{sec:additionaldetails}.

-Even just looking at the number of panelists invited to the show has a significant bias, as shown in Figure \ref{fig:bias_in_appearance}.
-In most categories a larger number of BJP spokespeople or BJP supporters are invited.
+By analyzing the affiliations of panelists, whose names were extracted from the transcripts, we observe a discernible bias in the selection process for the show's panelists.
+As illustrated in Figure \ref{fig:bias_in_appearance}, there is a disproportionate tendency to invite spokespeople or supporters of the ruling party across various categories.